Benign tumor: Lipomas

 Lipomas are usually diagnosed clinically, although imaging (ultrasound, computed tomography, or magnetic resonance imaging) may be utilized to assist with the diagnosis of lipomas in atypical locations.
 The main treatment for lipomas is surgical excision, after which the tumor is examined with histopathology to confirm the diagnosis.
-The prognosis for benign lipomas excellent and recurrence after excision is rare, but may occur if the removal was incomplete.
+The prognosis for benign lipomas is excellent and recurrence after excision is rare, but may occur if the removal was incomplete.

 Mechanism

 Benign vs malignant

 One of the most important factors in classifying a tumor as benign or malignant is its invasive potential.
 If a tumor lacks the ability to invade adjacent tissues or spread to distant sites by metastasizing then it is benign, whereas invasive or metastatic tumors are malignant.
 For this reason, benign tumors are not classed as cancer.
 Benign tumors will grow in a contained area usually encapsulated in a fibrous connective tissue capsule.
 The growth rates of benign and malignant tumors also differ; benign tumors generally grow more slowly than malignant tumors.
 Although benign tumors pose a lower health risk than malignant tumors, they both can be life-threatening in certain situations.
 There are many general characteristics which apply to either benign or malignant tumors, but sometimes one type may show characteristics of the other.
 For example, benign tumors are mostly well differentiated and malignant tumors are often undifferentiated.
 However, undifferentiated benign tumors and differentiated malignant tumors can occur.
 Although benign tumors generally grow slowly, cases of fast-growing benign tumors have also been documented.
 Some malignant tumors are mostly non-metastatic such as in the case of basal-cell carcinoma.
 CT and chest radiography can be a useful diagnostic exam in visualizing a benign tumor and differentiating it from a malignant tumor.
-The smaller the tumor on a radiograph the more likely it is to be benign as 80% of lung nodules less than 2 cm in diameter are benign.
+The smaller the tumor on a radiograph, the more likely it is to be benign as 80% of lung nodules less than 2 cm in diameter are benign.
 Most benign nodules are smoothed radiopaque densities with clear margins but these are not exclusive signs of benign tumors.